OtavioMC/PolyglotMaster/README.md

 # PolyglotMaster
-Composer Package that uses OpenAI Services in order to offer quick translations to strings.
+Composer Package that uses OpenAI API in order to offer quick translations to strings.